Softening Your Roller Mop Head Without Struggle (New & Old)

 After every mop session, dump out the bucket you were using to clean your floors.
 Make sure the bucket has no residue or gunk in it.

-Refill the bucket with either a vinegar or bleach solution, as referenced above.
+Refill the bucket with either vinegar or bleach solution, as referenced above.
 You want to avoid using your floor cleaner mixture here.

 Your floor cleaner may have oils that will “clog” up the mop head, causing a hard mop sponge.
 Bleach and vinegar naturally cut through grease.